-(a) Insurance risk
+a) Insurance risk

 Description Exposure Mitigation Insurance risk is the risk that inadequate or inappropriate underwriting, claims management, product design and pricing will expose the Company to financial loss from claims expenditure exceeding the amount implicit in premium income.
 The Company's insurance policies provide cover for expenses incurred in the private health sector.
 The extent of cover is dependent on the individual policy terms and conditions and the schedule of benefits.
 Several risks are not insured by the Company's policies, including (but not limited to) infectious diseases, accidents (which are generally covered by the Accident Compensation Corporation) and life cover.
 Certain legacy policies also have premium payback benefits that allow for the return of premiums after claim payments.
-The methods used to manage risks arising from insurance contracts include: adequate controls and guidelines covering insurance processes; ongoing monitoring of the insurance market and identification of trends; ensuring robust claims handling processes and controls which are well documented; ongoing review of pricing models and retention levels; clearly defined underwriting processes and controls to ensure that appropriate research and analysis has been done which ensure the anticipated claims liabilities are well understood.
+The methods used to manage risks arising from insurance contracts include: adequate controls and guidelines covering insurance processes; ongoing monitoring of the insurance market and identification of trends; ensuring robust claims handling processes and controls which are well documented; ongoing review of pricing models and retention levels; clearly defined underwriting processes and ongoing development of those involved in the underwriting process; and robust new product development processes and controls to ensure that appropriate research and analysis has been done which ensure the anticipated claims liabilities are well understood.